7RU7H/Archive/Brain-Hacking/Actions/Question-Based-Hacking-Methodology.md

 				- XSS, SSTI, etc?
 ...
 - SQLI?
+	- Are raw queries being made?
 		- Can you create an Error and fix it?
-	- Is the data returned a Boolean directly or indrectly?
+		- Is the data returned a Boolean directly or indirectly?
 			- Are Headers used in the back to store SQL data?
 				- PHP: `X-Forward-For: 10.10.10.0.` to log IP addresses
+	- Identified application using an SQL query? - beware the non-linear branching
+		- Concatenate (Version, SQL Language and business logic of Application language specifics) - what does this entail?
+		- Hypotheses and test (if no source code) how application makes an SQL query or multiple queries
+		- Can you break it to create error messages?
+			- Did you read and proper [[Search-Engine-Dorking]]?
+				- Can we SQLi and return output in the error message?
+				- Can we break it to enumerate insights as how application works not the database?
+		 - How many fields, double this number for number of quotes of the query
+			- For each field what is the data-type
+		 - By Reponse Typology:
+			- By **In-Band** SQL injections:
+				- Is the result of the query is displayed along with the application-returned value?
+					- Go Union-based SQLi!
+						- How many columns?
+							- Column number must be the same as original query
+							- ID column exists!
+						- Data type of each column?
+							- Data type must be the same as original query
+								- Conversion functions exist for each SQL language fret not
+						 - Is what you querying for `LIKE "something"`?
+			- By **Blind** SQL injections:
+				- Time-based Blind - `sleep` database `sleep
+				- Boolean-based Blind -  `IF`
+			- By **Out-of-Band** SQL injections:
+		- Where is the data coming from?
+			- Which database(s) and table(s)?
+		- Did the developer put a query inside a query?
+			- Map out each query and sub-query like a `tree` to avoid *confused operator concatenation injection nullifying gibber*-the-SQL-injection-process phenomena
-	- If nothing is returned can you query the database to sleep()?
+		- If nothing has returned can you query the database to sleep()?
 		- If there are multiple fields is there second order injection with `'\''` and `'"'` to generate a error, have do so for each?
+		- Can you write a webshell to the filesystem through injection?

 - LFI?
 	-  Add a `.` betwen `filename` and `.ext` for invalid file checks